We recently came back from a fantastic week in Colorado and I’m excited to share all the details from our trip.

 My opinion?
 The drive is dangerous, exhilarating, fun, nerve racking and breathtaking.
 Definitely NOT for the fainthearted or acrophobic driver.

-I must also publicly accept that we didn’t not make it to the top!
+I must also publicly accept that we didn’t make it to the top!
 15 minutes before reaching the summit Robert decided it was too dangerous to continue, and I didn’t complain.

 Okay, I complained a little, but I was silently happy to go back (🤦🏽♀️).